 Category Description

-Best Play Award to Producer.
+Best Production of a Play Award to Producer.
 The best production of a

 play.

 Best Direction of a Play

 Best Male Actor in a Play

 Best Female Actor in a Play

 Best Male Actor in a Supporting Role in a

 Play

 Best Female Actor in a Supporting Role in a

 Play